 The Bahamas recognized early the need to establish, protect and preserve important biodiversity resources.
 In 1958, the first Marine Protected Area (MPA) in The Bahamas was established – the Exuma Cays Land and Sea Park.
 It is reputed to be the first of its kind in the world and became an exclusive no-take area in 1986.
 A National Creek and Wetlands Initiative was commenced in 1999 and forty creek systems countrywide were catalogued and inventoried for restoration, an important starting point for The Bahamas to manage effectively its creek and wetland systems.

-In 2000, the Government approved the creation of an initial five Marine Reserves in the north and central Bahamas and with the expansion of the Westside National Park of Andros, which was announced at the 50th Anniversary celebration of the Bahamas National Trust the total network of marine protected areas in The Bahamas has increased to approximately 550,000 hectares (ha).
+In 2000, the Government approved the creation of an initial five Marine Reserves in the north and central Bahamas and with the expansion of the Westside National Park of Andros, which was announced at the 50th Anniversary celebration of the Bahamas National Trust.
+With this decision, the total network of marine protected areas in The Bahamas increased to approximately 550,000 hectares (ha).

-Key threats to the protected area system of The Bahamas include invasive species, cross-boundary issues/surrounding land, unsustainable exploitation of fishery resources, climate change tourism-related conversion (e.g. ecologically valuable sites).
-The greatest deficiency in the system is related to marine protected areas with less than 1% of the country set aside in such areas.
-With financial assistance from the GEF the BNPAS seeks to build a Sustainable National Marine Protected Area Network for The Bahamas and thus enable it to meet its commitments under the CBD Programme of Work for Protected Areas (PoWPA) as well as other obligations under the Biodiversity Convention.
+Key threats to the BNPAS include invasive species, cross-boundary issues/surrounding land, unsustainable exploitation of fishery resources, climate change and tourism-related conversion (e.g. ecologically valuable sites).
+The greatest deficiency in the System is related to the significant lack of financing of marine protected areas.
+With assistance from the GEF, BPAF was established to promote a sustainable financing for the BNPAS and thus enable it to meet its commitments under the CBD Programme of Work for Protected Areas (PoWPA) as well as other obligations under the Biodiversity Convention.

-The BNPAS project’s design also incorporates not only key biodiversity issues, but also climate change and the impact it will have on biodiversity and conservation.
-While protecting Bahamian resources the project will also have global effects.
+Management of the BNPAS not only addresses key biodiversity issues, but also climate change and the impact it will have on biodiversity and conservation.
+While protecting Bahamian resources, it also has global effects, including: